SBoudrias/mem-fs-editor/README.md

 ### `#copyTpl(from, to, context[, templateOptions [, copyOptions]])`

-Copy the `from` file and parse its content as an [ejs](http://ejs.co/) template where `context` is the template context (the variable names available inside the template).
+Copy the `from` file and, if it is not a binary file, parse its content as an [ejs](http://ejs.co/) template where `context` is the template context (the variable names available inside the template).

 You can optionally pass a `templateOptions` object. `mem-fs-editor` automatically setup the filename option so you can easily use partials.

-Binary files are by default excluded from ejs template substitution, but this can be changed by setting `templateOptions`' `forceBinarySubstition` to true.

 You can also optionally pass a `copyOptions` object (see [copy() documentation for more details](https://github.com/SBoudrias/mem-fs-editor#copyfrom-to-options)).